 My Story

 Katharine has a Bachelor of Physical Activity Studies (Kinesiology) from the University of Regina, and an M.OMSc.
 (Osteopathic Manual Sciences) from the prestigious Canadian Academy of Osteopathy in Hamilton, ON after completing 4,400 classroom and 1,000 supervised clinical hours.
-She is currently working on her Graduate Diploma in Animal Osteopathy (GDAO) at the Canadian Academy of Animal Osteopathy.
+She also has a Graduate Diploma in Animal Osteopathy (GDAO) from the Canadian Academy of Animal Osteopathy.

-She is a member in good standing of OSTCAN - Ontario Osteopathic Association (OOA).
+She is a member in good standing of OSTCAN (Osteopathy Canada).

 My Approach